Makers-Im-Zigerschlitz/ViralBallTrack/README.md

 ## Goal
 - Create a Hacker- and Maker-Challenge in times of COVID-19 isolation.
 - Give families a fun way of spending time together during quarantine, brainstorm ideas, invent mechanisms, learn by trial and error and admire their own builds and the works of other participants.
-- Hackerspaces / Makerspace / Schools / Libraries can prefabricate kits and sell them with a small margin to support their institution.
+- Hackerspaces / Makerspaces / Schools / Libraries can prefabricate kits and sell them with a small margin to support their institution.

 As soon as the storm passes by and we get to meet in person again we'll be able to daisy-chain our tracks and admire all the creativity coming from several weeks of isolation